 There are many benefits to running performance marketing campaigns, including:

 - Low risk

-The main benefit to performance marketing is that it’s 100 percent measurable.
+The main benefit to performance marketing is that it’s 100% measurable.
 Thanks to new technology and advanced ad platforms, all your campaign metrics are tracked and reported for your convenience.

 In addition to better tracking, performance marketing is ROI-focused, which means less risk for the advertiser.
 With less risk, quicker launch times are possible.
 No more pushing for approvals.